CONNECT

 Who is supporting the study from the McPin Foundation?

-The CONNECT study is supported by Alex Kenny and Thomas Kabir.
+The CONNECT study is supported by Alex Kenny and Annabel Walsh.
 You can read more about us on the research team page or the McPin website.

 As the study gets underway, staff from each of the places where the study is taking place will be supporting local involvement as well.